March 1, 2020

 IN OUR PRAYERS

-Tee Lipsey, Marie Olson, Becky Roth, Doreen Schneider, and Dian Summerlot.
-For all of our homebound members including Al & Marian Schafer.
+Sara Bartleson, Donald Levenhagen, Tee Lipsey, Pat Marsh, David Payne, Buddy Ray, Anna Rosebrough, and John Widau.
+For all of our homebound members including Katie Koontz.
+For all missionaries including Pastor Dan Coffey, IN State Police Chaplain.
 For all who are imprisoned.
-For all missionaries, including Pastor Dennis and Deaconess Lorna Meeker.
 For all persecuted Christians throughout the world.
-For our active military, including Dylan Pliska-Lyndoe and Rex Rafferty.
+For our active military, including Dominick Greci, Dylan Pliska-Lyndoe and Rex Rafferty.

 Midweek Lenten Services, Mar.
 4, 11, 18, 25, Apr.
 1